 Emergency shelter and housing repairs

-Families in the region are in urgent need of shelter, food, and emergency supplies.
 Through our partners on the ground, we have supported a large-scale humanitarian response to the Beirut blast, providing shelter, food, water, sanitation, clothing, blankets and heaters to families in need.
 We also support programs focusing on long-term needs, offering psychosocial support, health care, educational and social services, and protection to vulnerable refugees.

 In recent months, cases of COVID-19 have grown exponentially, but treatment options remain limited.
 For families who were struggling to earn enough before the pandemic hit, the economic recession has made life even tougher.
-Our lifesaving work means that vulnerable families can get the food and emergency supplies they need during this crises, as well as vital information to prevent the spread of COVID-19.
+Our relief work means that vulnerable families can get the food and emergency supplies they need during this crises, as well as vital information to prevent the spread of COVID-19.

 Where does my Donation go?